Adrwbln/.github/profile/README.md

-# Moving!!! any new projects I might make will be available on https://codeberg.org/oAnblu
+Note that I don't really use github that much!!
+New projects are gonna be on codeberg, https://codeberg.org/Adrwbln or gitlab, https://gitlab.com/Adrwbln.